jialinlu/SDM-DSE/README.md

 7. The high-level topology synthesis of delta-sigma modulator requires MATLAB and Simulink, MATLAB version 2017.b is recommended, in addition, SDToolbox2 toolbox needs to be installed for modulator modeling and simulation.
     The toolbox can be found at https://www.mathworks.com/matlabcentral/fileexchange/25811-sdtoolbox-2/;

+## Please cite the following paper, if this repo is used in your work.